28 Unusual French Potato Chip Flavours Only Available In France

 French potato chip flavours

-Before we dive into the popular chips in France, be sure to download my printable popular potato chip poster below.
-Print it out at home, or blow it up to poster size if you like.
+Download my printable French potato chips poster which you can print out at home, or blow it up to poster size.
 Just click on the image below.
-French potato chip flavours available in France:

-Brets: Popular Chips
+Brets:

-SLOGAN: Le Chipsier Français (The french chip maker)
+SLOGAN: Le Chipsier Français (The French chip maker)

 Camembert potato chips

-Out of all the French chips found in France, camembert chips probably stand out the most to foreigners.
+Of all the French chips found in France, camembert chips probably stand out the most to foreigners.
 Do they really taste like Camembert?
 Yes, they do.

-Marine flavoured chips (oyster and the sea)
+Marine-flavoured chips (oyster and the sea)

-Brets Marine chips taste like oysters
+French chips: Brets Marine chips taste like oysters

 If you don’t like tasting the sea or hate oysters, stay away.
 But why not give it a try?
 The advertisement for these chips says it all.

-I love this expression because when someone complains about an impossible task, telling them “c’est pas la mer à boire” is a cocky way to let someone know that whatever the difficult task is, it’s not as difficult as drinking all of the sea.
+I love this expression because when someone complains about an impossible task, telling them “c’est pas la mer à boire” is a cocky way to let someone know that whatever the difficult task is, it’s not as difficult as drinking all the sea.

 Onion confit chips